Travelling from Singapore to Batam and Bintan by sea

 Getting to Batam and Bintan

 Batam ferry operators are back in action, and you can hop onto one from either Tanah Merah or Harbourfront ferry terminals to various harbours in Batam, such as Nongsapura and Batam Centre.
-You can book round trip ferry tickets on Klook from S$92.

 Those travelling to Bintan can take a ferry to Bandar Bintan Telani Ferry Terminal.